Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress10/12/2023

-Leon James (white shirt) was beaten up after colliding with Yao Junsheng (middle black shirt).
+Leon James (white shirt) was beaten up after colliding with Yao Junsheng (black shirt, middle).
 Photo: AFP

-Leon James (white shirt) was beaten up after colliding with Yao Junsheng (middle black shirt).
+Leon James (white shirt) was beaten up after colliding with Yao Junsheng (black shirt, middle).
 Photo: AFP

-According to the newly announced AFC disciplinary decision, three Buriram members were punished, including Azerbaijani striker Ramil Sheydayev, who was suspended for eight matches, while midfielder Leon James and central defender Chitipat Tanklang were banned for six matches each.
+According to the newly announced AFC disciplinary decision, three Buriram members were punished, including Azerbaijani striker Ramil Sheydayev with an eight-match suspension, while midfielder Leon James and central defender Chitipat Tanklang were each banned for six matches.
 On the Zhejiang side, Yao Junsheng was banned for eight matches, while Gao Di, Leonardo de Souza and two staff members were banned for six matches.
 The sanctions are effective within the scope of the AFC Champions League and AFC Cup.

 The fight broke out after the home team Zhejiang beat Buriram 3-2 in the fifth round of Group H of the 2023-2024 AFC Champions League on November 29.
 From the initial scuffle between James and Yao, many members of the two teams rushed to fight.
-It took about a minute for security forces at Huzhou Stadium to separate the two teams.
+It took the security forces at Huzhou Stadium about a minute to separate the two teams.

 Thai and Chinese clubs clash in AFC Champions League